Sriman-COGNIWIDE/BE-Release-Dash/input/docs/abcd.md

 This microservice interacts with data storage systems as described below.
 Understanding the database architecture is crucial for performance tuning, troubleshooting, and evolving the data model over time.

-### Database Type

-**PostgreSQL**

-This database technology was selected to optimally support the service's data requirements and access patterns.

 ### Hosting Model

 **Local**